Business and Other Risks

 When engaging in business transactions involving raw milk used as a raw material for dairy products manufactured by the Morinaga Milk Group, subsidies are paid to producers under the system for subsidizing producers of milk for manufacturing use, pursuant to the Livestock Stabilization Act.
 Accordingly, the Group’s operating results and financial position could be affected by possible future changes in subsidy levels upon substantial modification or abolishment of the Livestock Stabilization Act.

-Moreover, whereas a tariff system protects the domestic agricultural industry with respect to dairy products produced by the Group, its operating results and financial position could be affected if the government were to substantially overhaul said system.
+Moreover, whereas a tariff system protects the domestic agricultural industry with respect to dairy products, its operating results and financial position could be affected if the government were to substantially overhaul said system.

 The Group accordingly strives to achieve solutions in a manner that involves coordinating efforts with relevant ministries and agencies, as well as other relevant organizations, in order to facilitate timely and appropriate action in addressing issues and other matters pertaining to the dairy and milk industry.
 We also visit dairy farmers and dairy farming organizations on a daily basis and engage in activities to promote dairy production, such that involve providing them with information on techniques for managing the health of dairy cattle as well as raw milk supply and demand.

-The primary raw materials used by the Group are subject to factors that may affect pricing, such that include changes in the balance of supply and demand domestically and overseas, modifications to tariff systems, raw materials markets and currency exchange rates.
-Accordingly, raw material procurement and production costs could be affected by price changes due to such factors.
+The primary raw materials used by the Group are subject to factors that may affect pricing or delivery times, such that include changes in the balance of supply and demand domestically and overseas, modifications to tariff systems and currency exchange rates.
+Accordingly, these fluctuations may affect the Group's business results and financial position.

 Although the Group takes an approach to manufacturing that involves making every effort to ensure the safety and quality of food products, its operating results and financial position could be affected should an unforeseen product-related contingency arise that would result in a large-scale product recall and product liability claims.